ahalbert/vimjects/README.md

 Project specific vim configurations for hackers.
 Checks your project's directory for `.vimjectsrc` files and sources them.

-For example, you can add autocommands that automatically runs your projects build command on save, specific to each project.
+For example, you can add autocommands that automatically runs your project's build command on save, specific to each project.

 ###Features:
-* Recursivley searches the filesystem for .vimjectrc and .vimjectrcbuf files and sources them
+* Recursively searches the filesystem for .vimjectrc and .vimjectrcbuf files and sources them
-* Rudimetery security features
+* Rudimentary security features
-* Completley customizable to your needs
+* Completely customizable to your needs

 ##Installation